trinodb/trino/docs/src/main/sphinx/udf/sql/while.md

 ## Description

-The `WHILE` statement is an optional construct in [SQL routines](/routines/introduction) to allow processing of a block of statements as long as a condition is met.
+The `WHILE` statement is an optional construct in [](/udf/sql) to allow processing of a block of statements as long as a condition is met.
 The condition is validated as a first step of each iteration.

 The expression that defines the `condition` is evaluated at least once.
 If the result is `true`, processing moves to `DO`, through following `statements` and